Review: Is 7 Days to Die Worth Playing?

 PvE Base Defense.

-While almost every survival game gives players a chance to defend their base against human adversaries, 7 Days to Die is one of just a few titles that give PvE players a chance to do so, with incredibly difficult raids occurring every seven in-game days, even the best defences will be tested, a task which can be made even more difficult for those who play on PvP servers, which see players dealing with enemies both living (players) and dead (NPC).
+While almost every survival game gives players a chance to defend their base against human adversaries, 7 Days to Die is one of just a few titles that give PvE players a chance to do so, with incredibly difficult raids occurring every seven in-game days.
+Even the best defences will be tested, a task which can be made even more difficult for those who play on PvP servers, which see players dealing with enemies both living (players) and dead (NPC).

 7 Days to Die FAQ

-The Fun Pimps is available on the following platforms: PC, Playstation 4, Playstation 5, Xbox One, and Xbox Series X|S.
+7 Days to Die is a survival game developed and published by The Fun Pimps, it released on 25 July 2024, and is available on PC, Playstation 4, Playstation 5, Xbox One and Xbox Series X|S.

 How Long Does 7 Days to Die Take to Complete?